dnoegel/php-argparse/Readme.md

-# PHP Argument Parser - Phargparse
+# PHP Argument Parser
-Phargparse is a simple WORK IN PROGRESS argument parser for PHP.
+PhpArgParse is a simple WORK IN PROGRESS argument parser for PHP.

 # Usecase / intention
 Writing PHP script for the commandline is easy - but usually it will fall short in argument